sfioritto/planningforaliens-old/_posts/2014-01-06-sketching-with-css.md

 in an hour or two, instead of the day it takes me, you will finish much more quickly than I did.

+I was writing and promoting for 6 months.
+A far cry from Nathan's turnaround time of 3 months.
+Structuring and prioritizing your time is a skill and apparently years of corporate dronehood had atrophied this particular skill for me.
+Plus I'm slow at writing.

+But whatever, my excuses don't matter.
+Instead the takeaway for you should be to start with an even smaller project than Sketching with CSS.
+Maybe you are good at structuring and prioritizing your time but chances are you will run into another skill bottleneck.

+Product scope is like a multiplier for all of your faults, so pick something small.

 Launch it
 ------------------------------